zmssp/piggymetrics/README.md

 #### Notification service
+> NOTE:
+>
+> Notification service requires more configuration and doesn't work out of the box when deployed to Azure Spring Cloud.
+More instructions are on the way.

 Stores users contact information and notification settings (like remind and backup frequency).
 Scheduled worker collects required information from other services and sends e-mail messages to subscribed customers.

 Method	| Path	| Description	| User authenticated	| Available from UI